-Function to place a list into options()
+Function to place a list into options(), or to update previously-stored

 data.